 - “to promote and support research in youth work and youth policy, including its historical dimension and its relevance for youth work policy today” as highlighted in the Resolution of the Council of the European Union on youth work and

 - “to encourage national and European research on the different forms of youth work and their value, impact and merit” as stressed in the draft recommendation of the Council of Europe Committee of Ministers to member States on Youth Work.

 Or, to put it more simply, as Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy, said in her speech at the Culture Forum in Brussels on 20th April 2016: we should be “proud of our heritage, open to the world.
 There is no other way to navigate a globalised world.
 If you don’t know where you come from, you get lost very easily”.

-The seminar “CONNECTIONS, DISCONNECTIONS AND RECONNECTIONS – THE SOCIAL DIMENSION OF YOUTH WORK,IN HISTORY AND TODAY”, intends to look at social inclusion of young people through youth and social work.
-It aims at identifying concepts, tools and support measures for socially excluded young people and promoting a common understanding of youth work as social practice; further it invites a couple of countries which had not been part of earlier reflections to tell their (hi-)stories about youth work.
+The seminar “Connections, Disconnections and Reconnections - The social dimension of youth work in history and today", intended to look at social inclusion of young people through youth and social work.
+It aimed at identifying concepts, tools and support measures for socially excluded young people and promoting a common understanding of youth work as social practice; further it invited a couple of countries which had not been part of earlier reflections to tell their (hi-)stories about youth work.

 A brief reflection on the 6th seminar held in Malta, September 2016 by Filip Coussee and Howard Williamson